 A new voice spoke out to me from the dark.
 “That looks painful.”
 The overhead light made a cone of illumination in the dusty room, but the voice had come from just beyond the lighted area.
 “It’s okay, you can come closer.”
 The new voice was far less aggressive than the voice of the man who’d cut my tongue.

 I waited to let my eyes fully adjust to the conditions, and eventually I was able to make out the shape of a person sitting on the ground.
 The new person sighed at my reluctance to go to him.
 “All right, hold on a minute, I’ll come to you.”
-I heard the clanging of chains as the form stood up.
+I heard the clanking of chains as the form stood up.

 A dragging sound, specifically metal being scraped over concrete, filled the room.
 As he drew nearer to the light, I could see that an automobile engine, attached to him by chains, was trailing behind him.
 He huffed as he pulled his burden.
 The cacophonic sound of clanging links and scraping metal made me cringe.
 The chains were wrapped around his body and secured with several cast-iron padlocks.
 They extended a few feet out to where they were bolted to the engine block.
 This man, a wretch, wasn’t going anywhere fast.